My First Bot for .Net

 bots-secrets=zDuQrkCLQU5VQgytofkNrQ

-A simple way to set the bot secret for the Java and .Net bot APIs is to set the environment variable BOT_SECRETS
+A simple way to set the bot secret for the Java and .Net bot APIs is to set the environment variable BOT_SECRETS in the shell before running the bot:

 Mac/Linux bash/shell: